karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Classes/ResourceHasTagApi/deleteResourceHasTagByResourceIds.md

-ResourceHasTagApi::deleteResourceHasTagByResourceIds — Deletes the resourceHasTag rows identified by the given resource_resource_ids.
+ResourceHasTagApi::deleteResourceHasTagByResourceIds — Deletes the resource has tag rows identified by the given resource_ids.